FHE: Bringing Comfort to Others

 Yea, and are willing to mourn with those that mourn; yea, and comfort those that stand in need of comfort, and to stand as witnesses of God at all times and in all things, and in all places (Mosiah 18:9).

-The ancient moralist Aesop used to illustrate the concept by holding up a stick and asking for a volunteer among his listeners who thought he could break it.
+The ancient moralist Aesop used to illustrate the concept of unity by holding up a stick and asking for a volunteer among his listeners who thought he could break it.
 Of course the volunteer was able to break the stick easily.
 Then Aesop would put two sticks of the same size together and would ask the same volunteer to break them both at the same time.
 It was more difficult, but usually it could be done without too much trouble.
 The process was repeated, with another stick being added to the bundle each time, until the volunteer was unable to break the bundle of sticks.
 The moral to Aesop’s illustration was simple: individually we are weak, but together we are strong.

 Have someone read Mosiah 18:8 and explain what this object lesson has to do with our church membership.
 What are some things you have done to bear another person’s burdens?
 Why do you think Heavenly Father wants us to help each other like that?